eclipse-sumo/sumo/docs/web/docs/Contributed/hybridPY/index.md

 # Installation

-hybridPY is a directory with python scripts.
-It is sufficient to unzip the latest version and copy it in a directory of your choice.
-Since SUMO-0.28, hybridPY is inside the SUMO distribution and located in `SUMOHOME/tools/contributed`.
+hybridPY is a directory with python scripts and is part of the SUMO distribution in `$SUMO_HOME/tools/contributed`.

 However, hybridPY makes extensive use of Python packages which need to be installed before.
 The *required* packages to be installed are: